KD0NKS/APRSViewJS/README.md

 #APRSViewJS

-Experimental APRS Client using NodeWebkit
+Experimental APRS Client using NodeWebkit.

+###Contributors
+If you are a HAM, a deveoper, and interested in contributing?
+Please contact me.
+The more developers contributing, the faster we can add features and make this a viable APRS client.

 ##Local Dev Setup